-Medical Respiration Physiology (GMS6402) teaches the functions of the pulmonary system of human body at a level required for clinical medicine and basic research in medical physiology.
+Fundamentals of Medical Physiology (GMS6440) teaches the basic functions of the human body at a level required for clinical medicine and basic research in medical physiology.
+This is an introductory course to be taken before or simultaneous with courses on specific organ systems physiology.
 The course covers normal physiology, as well as selected diseases.
-Concepts are taught using a combination of lectures, online Research Assignments, and online problem sets.
-The Research Assignments are designed to help the student understand the integration of pulmonary physiology with genetics, genomics, molecular biology, and cellular physiology as a basis for a better understanding of human disease.
+Concepts are taught using a combination of lectures, online workshop, and online problem sets.
+The workshops are designed to help the student understand the integration of physiology with genetics, genomics, molecular biology, and cellular physiology as a basis for a better understanding of human disease.
 The ultimate goal is for students to develop an understanding of the integrated functions of the normal body and "problem solving" and "critical thinking" skills in evaluating clinical situations.
 Each recorded lecture lasts between 20 and 30 min.